Frequently Asked Questions

 Yes, dietary components may be contributing to the frequency of your migraines.
-The Migraine Headache chapter in the Nutrition Handbook lists the many foods that may be contributing to headaches – chocolate, coffee, nuts, cheese and wine.
+The Migraine Headache guide lists the many foods that may be contributing to headaches – chocolate, coffee, nuts, cheese and wine.

 Question: Two months ago I had an acute gall bladder attack.
 How should I eat to avoid surgery?

 Living with gallbladder flare ups means restricting foods like high fat cheeses, spicy foods, unpeeled fruits.
 The Digestive Disease publication includes information and menus for reducing gallbladder inflammation.